Skip to main content

 Alice wants to transfer 10 ACME tokens to Bob as a gift.

-She uses her “default” venue (or any venue that she has previously created) to generate an instruction, with a single leg.
+Either she does not specify a venue, or she specifies any venue that she has previously created, to generate an instruction, with a single leg.

 If Bob has provided pre-authorisation via signed data to Alice, she can submit it alongside the transaction as Bobs authorisation, and her own authorisation is implicit (since she is creating the instruction).
 Alice's ACME tokens are locked until Bob authorises the instruction (or Alice cancels), assuming he has not pre-authorised.